quicksilver/manual/docs/Text.md

 Most copy and paste commands on the mac preserve the formatting of the source, but this isn’t always wanted.
 A clever way around this is to use the command line tools `pbpaste` and `pbcopy` to take what’s already on the clipboard and copy it again but without the formatting.
 These are used from a Terminal shell but the Terminal Module’s **Run Command in Shell** action can be used instead; which means a trigger can be created for it.
 Create a trigger with `pbpaste | pbcopy` in the first pane and **Run Command in Shell** as the action.
 I have this bound to <kbd>⌃</kbd><kbd>⇧</kbd><kbd>⌘</kbd><kbd>C</kbd>.
 I also renamed the trigger to be Remove Copy Formatting.

 In addition to **Run Command in Shell**, small scripts can be entered in the first pane and run in a new Terminal window with the **Run a Text Command in Terminal** action.
 This is an easy way to run the top command and if used often makes a good trigger.
 Enter multiple commands to run by separating them with a new newline entered with <kbd>⌥</kbd><kbd>return</kbd>.
 For AppleScripts instead of shell scripts use the **Run as AppleScript** action.
-Use these with <kbd>⌘</kbd><kbd>⎋</kbd> to easily run scripts from email messages or posted on forums (but of course, use with caution).
+Use these with <kbd>⌘</kbd><kbd>⎋</kbd> to easily run scripts from e-mail messages or posted on forums (but of course, use with caution).

 The **Large Type** action will show the text in a giant window visible from across the room.
 Click anywhere to close it.
 It’s great when looking up a phone number.
 The more text there is to display, the  smaller it gets.
 Some use it to view lyrics highlighted on a web page.